 Students on programmes ending before the 31 December 2020

 If you arrived before the date of EU Exit or during the potential transition period and your programme ends before the 31 December 2020, it is your choice whether you wish to apply for the EU Settlement Scheme depending on your plans.
-However, we advise that all EU/EEA/Swiss students who are eligible for the EU Settlement Scheme to submit an application, even if you do not know what your plans are when your programme ends.
+However, we advise that EU/EEA/Swiss students who are eligible for the EU Settlement Scheme to submit an application, even if you do not know what your plans are when your programme ends.
 This is because you will retain your status for a period of time (depending on whether you are pre-settled/settled), giving you the option to return to the UK in the future.
 If this status expires, you will require a visa to study/work in the UK.

 Irish nationals are not required to apply for the EU Settlement Scheme.